 Data analytics is a new way of understanding complex systems by building computational models that are consistent with the observed data about those systems.
 It is a critical component of the operation of businesses and governments, as well as an important research tool.
 Data analytics is used for applications such as understanding customers, making effective investment decisions, recommending shows on platforms like Netflix, detecting cyber-intrusions or financial fraud, and much more.

-What follows is a list of the required unit credits for the Data Analytics program.
-This is a Computing Major stream and can be taken with a Minor in another subject.
+What follows is a list of the required unit credits for the Data Analytics Focus of the Computing Major and Computer Science Specialization.
+(Note: there are additional requirements for the Computer Science Specialization.)
 This information is meant as a guide and is subject to change.
 The precise and up-to-date requirements for Computing degree plans can be found online in the Arts and Science Calendar.
 In case of discrepancies, the calendar should be considered as the official definition.

 Typical 4-years honours programs consist of 120 unit credits.
 A one-term course is worth 3 units, while a full year (two-term) course is worth 6 units.
 All courses listed below are 3 units unless specified with a /6.0 after the course code.

 Admission to a degree program in the Faculty of Arts and Science from an Ontario Secondary School is based on the completion of the Ontario Secondary School Diploma (OSSD).
 Please see Admissions for details.

 Apply at the Ontario Universities Application Centre using the program code QD (Queen's University, Computing).

 Upon completion of second year, students must declare that they are entering a Computing Major, but will not need to specify Data Analytics.

 More information may be obtained by sending mail to firstname.lastname@example.org or by contacting the Computing Major / Computer Science advisor: